 You are the master of your own trip.
 There are plenty of places to stop along the water to explore the shoreline, go for a swim, stop and fish or have a riverside picnic.
 You can even choose to paddle and get some exercise.

 The shoreline scenery varies from heavy brush and wildflower to rocky bluffs.
 Along the way, you may pick up hitchhikers a.k.a beautiful dragonflies (like I did) as they take a brief rest.
 Please remember to respect their home and your fellow paddlers.
 Remember to pick up after yourself with any trash, please and thank you!

-To bring in the boat:
+What to bring in the boat:

 - A dry bag, dry box, or in a pinch, a couple of nested heavy duty zip top bags for things that need to stay dry, like car keys and a cell phone.

 - River shoes, or an old pair of sneakers

 - A small, dry towel for wiping off sunglasses